vaclavsvejcar/svejcar-dev/content/drafts/3000-01-03-extracting-case-class-field-names-with-shapeless.md

 <!-- MORE -->

 # Before we start
-This blog post assumes at least basic knowledge of what [Shapeless][shapeless] is and what is the [HList][shapeless_HList] and the [Aux pattern].
-Here is the list of nice resources to start with:
+This blog post assumes at least basic knowledge of what _Shapeless_ is and what is the _HList_ and the _Aux pattern_.
+Here is the list of some resources to start with:

 - [The Type Astronaut's Guide to Shapeless] - amazing free book that serves as intro into _Shapeless_, can't recommend it more
 - [Bits of Shapeless part 1: HLists] - nice intro into _HLists_
 - [Aux pattern] - introduction into _Aux pattern_, vastly used by _Shapeless_ to overcome some limitations of _Scala's_ type system

 # Naive implementation
-Let's start with the definition of our example case class:
+Let's start with the definition of the example case class:

 ```scala
 case class User(id: Long, name: String, surname: String)
 ```

 So the goal is clear, we need to write piece of code that extracts field names from any given _case class_, without the need to reimplement it again and again for every _case class_ in our domain.
-So instead of working with concrete _types_ (let's say the `User` _case class_), we want to work with the _shape_, more _generic_ representation, something like _list of fields_.
+So instead of working with concrete _types_ (let's say the `User` _case class_), we want to work with more _generic_ representation, something like _list of fields_.

 ## Attempt with Generic
 Let's try to find way how to convert any _case class_ into its _generic_ representation. _Shapeless_ offers [Generic][shapeless_Generic] class, that does this for us: